-- An appointment is required for both warehouses.
+- An appointment is required for all FTGC warehouses.
 Appointments must be made through Primarius Web Window (PWW) at least three working days in advance but no greater than eight working days in advance.
-View the Primarius Web Window Guide for instructions on using PWW. - At the Theodore Warehouse, agencies do not need an appointment if they ONLY wish to pick up produce, dairy, and bread. - For pickups, you must sign in at the warehouse.
+View the Primarius Web Window Guide for instructions on using PWW. - At the Theodore Warehouse, agencies do not need an appointment if they ONLY wish to pick up produce, dairy, and bread.
+This produce pick up is on a first come, first serve basis. - For pickups, you must sign in at the warehouse.
 Please have a photo ID ready to show the warehouse staff prior to entering the warehouse.
 This ID will be checked against the list of authorized agency representatives that we have on file for your agency.
-The main contact for your agency must contact Agency Relations to have this list updated. - You must pay each time you receive food with a check from your agency or money order.
-We do not accept cash, personal checks, or credit cards.
-For pickup orders. you will give your receipt to the warehouse associate who completes your order.
+The main contact for your agency must contact Agency Relations to have this list updated. - You must pay each time you receive food with a check from your agency.
+We do NOT accept cash, personal checks, or credit cards.
+For pickup orders, you will give your receipt to the warehouse associate who completes your order.
 For delivery orders, you will give your check to the driver. - A \$25 restocking fee will be charged to agencies who cancel orders and mobile pantries less than one working day in advance.
-A \$50 fee will be charged to agencies who do not show up for their scheduled appointments for pickup or delivery. - There is a \$20 charge for all returned checks and your agency will be placed on hold until the returned check and \$20 charge are paid. - Please order only as much as your agency can use.
-If you order excess product and ask to return some at the time of pick up or delivery, you will be charged a \$25 restocking fee. - All products are issued in cases or unit boxes, except for perishables.
-You must take the entire case or box that you order.
-You may not sort through the boxes to remove unwanted items.
-Our volunteers have already sorted the product for food safety under the supervision of a Reclamation Manager. - Only 2 people per agency are allowed in the warehouse areas at one time.
-You may bring additional staff/volunteers to help with loading your vehicle, but they may not enter the warehouse. - Each visit must be completed in 45 minutes.
-You must stay within the designated areas of the warehouse. - No children under age 15 are allowed in the warehouse area without adult supervision. - Closed toe shoes should be worn at all times.
-Cell phone use is not permitted in the warehouse.
+A \$50 fee will be charged to agencies who do not show up for their scheduled appointments for pickup or delivery. - There is a \$25 charge for all returned checks and your agency will be placed on hold until the returned check and \$25 charge are paid. - Please order only as much as your agency can use.
+If you order excess product and ask to return some at the time of pick up or delivery, you will be charged a \$25 restocking fee.